 - Please note that the organisers will invite some authors of contributions to take the floor in the workshop panels in the conference.

 - Please note the PDF form must merely be downloaded and not opened in a different format as this will disturb the text.
-Please see below, and send us an email in the event of any technical problems.
+Please send us an email in the event of any technical problems.

-The workshops are organised with the financial Support
+The workshops are organised with the kind Support

 of the Friedrich Naumann Foundation (FNF)